OS2compliance/OS2compliance-docs/development.md

 ```
 The UUID id is the one sent from the IDP, and needs to match the OS2compliance user's uuid.

-### Debugging
+## Debugging
 Start the database from the docker-compose like so:
 ```
 docker-compose up -d db
 ```
-Now you can run the OS2compliance project from either from your editor or using maven.
+Now you can run the OS2compliance project either from your editor or using maven.
 Using maven is simple just run the following command
 ```
 ./mvnw package